Peter1907/Peter1907/README.md

-## Hi there 👋, I'm Lucas
+## Hi there 👋, I'm Peter
-### I'm an academic bioinformatic
+### I'm a sofware developer & a doctor.
-- 📚 Bioinformatics degree
-- :man_scientist: Worked as a software developer in health institutions with Python and R

 <br>

 ### I'm a Full-Stack Developer in progress :soon:
 - 👨‍💻 Currently a student at Microvese :purple_heart:
-- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Webpack and much more
+- 📚 Learning in detail everything on HTML/CSS, Javascript, Bootstrap, Ruby and much more
 - 💪🏼 Permanently learning new technologies

-### currently based in Buenos Aires, Argentina
+### currently based in Cairo, Egypt.

 ## Languages and Tools 🛠